Remain At Home Healthcare

 - Give you this Notice of our legal duties and privacy practices with respect to your medical information; and

-- Follow the terms of the current Notice.
+- Follow the terms of this current Notice.

 HOW WE MAY USE AND DISCLOSE YOUR MEDICAL INFORMATION: